Tower City station

 Tower City station, known alternatively as Tower City–Public Square and Tower City Center is a rapid transit station in Cleveland, Ohio, part of Tower City Center.
-It is the central station on the RTA Red Line and a major station on the RTA Green and Blue lines.
+It is the central station of the RTA Rapid Transit system, served by all lines: Blue, Green, Red and Waterfront.
 The station is located directly beneath Prospect Avenue in the middle of the Avenue shopping mall.
 The station is only accessible through the Tower City Center shopping complex, and, for this reason, the public concourse of the shopping mall is open at all times that the RTA Rapid Transit is in operation.

 Located in downtown Cleveland, the station is the busiest RTA Rapid Transit station.
 It offers connections to all RTA buses serving Public Square.
-The station also includes the "Walkway to Gateway", a completely enclosed and air-conditioned skyway from Tower City Center to Rocket Mortgage FieldHouse and Progressive Field of the Gateway Sports and Entertainment Complex that allows RTA passengers, as well as patrons of the Tower City parking facilities, to walk to the arena or Progressive Field without the need to go outside.
+The station also includes the "Walkway to Gateway", a completely enclosed and air-conditioned skyway from Tower City Center to Rocket Arena and Progressive Field of the Gateway Sports and Entertainment Complex that allows RTA passengers, as well as patrons of the Tower City parking facilities, to walk to the arena or ballpark without the need to go outside.